edsonencinas/WazuhLab/README.md

 ![azure_1](https://github.com/user-attachments/assets/03a7c2be-90f4-45cf-bdef-9c5ea536ac9e)

 3. Next, it's important that the Wazuh Indexer, Wazuh Server, Wazuh Dashboard all sit in one virtual subnet, so we need to create one.
+Select the **wazuh-homelab** resource group and let's name it **wazuh-virtualsubnet** (Naming template is all up to you).
 We only need few private addresses, so let's change the default subnet to /28 notation (You need some basic knowledge of networking here).

 ![azure_2](https://github.com/user-attachments/assets/a37faf20-2873-422a-ba0b-5953e87883cf)